n-grace-henry/MS-Thesis/feb_progress_log.md

 SAL_230207 spilled during the dripping down out of the column stage so that sample is done.

 Starting over on two new salmon samples.
 One will be Chinook, one will be Sockeye because I'm running out of Sockeye test scales.
+Chinook scales are being pulled from the scale card and sonicated for 6 minutes.